packetgeek/poet/README.md

 I've forked this project to experiment with the code.
 Recommend using the original.

 ## To do

 * update server to accept multiple connections
 * implement web interface of some sort
+* beacons should be as self-contained as possible.
+Minimize module use.
+Another language, possibly?
+Needs research.

 Original README.md follows.